Sports = Football

 Students can purchase season tickets on a first come first serve basis.
 2015 was the first year in many years that sales did not rely on a lottery system but with the Gators having a successful season, they may go back to that system depending upon the demand.

 There are many scalpers roaming around the stadium prior to the game but oftentimes they are asking not only for a large markup on the face value of the ticket but you never know if it is a legitimate ticket.
 If you choose to take that chance, it is recommended you know the full layout of the stadium because you may end up buying tickets in the very last row of the stadium (the last row is different depending on where your ticket is).
 Just this past year, I risked purchasing tickets for a strong rivalry game.
 I paid $80 for the ticket which was the face value and was assured the seats were in the shade and not that high up.
 As I could not pull up the stadium seating chart because it is sometimes difficult to get service, I took a chance.
-It was an afternoon game and I was so annoyed to learn as I made my way to the seats that not only was it the very last row of the stadium but I was surrounded by the visiting team fans and sitting in a section where the sun blazed won for the entire game.
+It was an afternoon game and I was so annoyed that the seats were in the very last row of the stadium and I was surrounded by the visiting team.
+Even worse was that the sun was blazing down on this section.

 As mentioned above, demand for hotels is extremely high during football weekends, especially the strong rivalry games and homecoming.
 Try to book as far in advance as possible.
 Many hotels require you to cancel 30 days out during these weekends (normally you can cancel 24 hours in advance).